 An unexpected car accident can be unnerving and chaotic, making it easy to miss an important step that can strengthen your claim.

-After being in a car accident, here are some essential steps to follow:
+After being in a car accident, or even an accident with a ridesharing company, here are some essential steps to follow:

 - Make sure you and any passengers are okay and call an ambulance if necessary